-And yet this is how we do it.
+And yet, this is what we do.
 The good news is that reliable, cost-effective internet performance is possible.
-With an intelligent software-defined wide area network (SD-WAN), businesses can put mission critical applications in the cloud without worry.
+With an intelligent software-defined wide area network (SD-WAN), businesses can run mission-critical applications in the cloud without worry.
 As needs and applications change, the business can continue to adapt, all without major overhauls or downtime.

-The new technologies that enable business operations are less often at centrally located on-premises servers.
-These services are not all at athe same location, either; phone, collaboration, transactions, and data are now from different providers that each need to be reliably accessible.
+The new technologies that enable business operations are less often found at centrally located on-premises servers.
+Other services are not all at the same location, either: phone, collaboration, transactions, and data originate with different providers that each need to be reliably accessible.

 Organizations, especially SMBs, benefit greatly when they can count on their network to manage their traffic intelligently.
 The type of SD-WAN needed today understands the current challenges of ISPs and IT teams.
 It adds intelligence to an organization’s network by autonomously:

 - assessing and adjusting to the conditions of a circuit in real-time

 - recognizing business-type application traffic and prioritizing it end-to-end across a network, even when new technologies are introduced

 - utilizing multiple connections for their best use, from load-balancing traffic across all circuits to delivering redundancy and seamless failover where connections stay up; continuing phone calls and internet access like nothing happened.